SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    -> println("Hello, world")
    << Hello, world

-If you have written code in a language like C or Objective-C before, this syntax probably looks familiar to you.
+If you have written code in a language like C or Objective-C, this syntax probably looks familiar to you.
 Unlike those languages,
 this line of Swift code is a complete program.